zzctmac/smart-selection-artifact/INSTALL.md

 <div id="ChapterDetails"></div>

 ### Result Details
-We illustrate how the tables and figures in [the paper](./paper.pdf) come from:
+We illustrate how the tables and figures in the manuscript come from:

 Section 1: